 6.X.6 Potential New Requirements needed to support the use case

-[PR 6.X.6-1] The 6G network shall support a mechanism to authenticate and authorize AI agent and 3rd party AI agent.
+NOTE: The 3rd party AI agent refers to the 3rd party AI agent application on UE.

-[PR 6.X.6-2] The 6G network shall support a mechanism to authenticate the related to AI agent or 3rd party AI agent.
+[PR 6.X.6-1] The 6G network shall support a mechanism to authenticate and authorize 3rd party AI agent.

-[PR 6.X.6-3] Based on the operator's policy, the 6G network shall support a secure mechanism authenticated and authorized AI agent and 3rd party AI agent.
+[PR 6.X.6-2] Based on the operator's policy, the 6G network shall support a secure mechanism for authenticated and authorized 3rd party AI agent to invoke 3GPP services.